 This solution is a permanent one, so make sure that you want to disable the Driver Signature Enforcement feature for good.
 To run Command Prompt as administrator, type "command prompt" in Search and right-click the "Command Prompt" result.
 Select "Run as administrator" from the drop-down menu to run Command Prompt with administrator privileges.

-When Command Prompt is open, type this command: "bcdedit.exe /set nointegritychecks on" and press Enter execute it.
+When Command Prompt is open, type this command: "bcdedit.exe /set nointegritychecks on" and press Enter to execute it.

-If you want to re-enable the Driver Signature Enforcement feature, open Command Prompt as administrator and type this command: "bcdedit.exe /set nointegritychecks off".
-This is essentially the same command as before, except that the last word is changed from "on" to "off".
+If you want to re-enable the Driver Signature Enforcement feature, open Command Prompt as administrator and type this command: "bcdedit.exe /set nointegritychecks off."
+This is essentially the same command as before, except that the last word is changed from "on" to "off."

 Then, enter this command: "bcdedit.exe -set TESTSIGNING ON" and press Enter.